TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

   must not contain special characters.
 * The field ``email`` of the user object must contain a valid email address.

-These rules must apply at every point in time for the user object; on the other way a user object is only valid if it complies to these rules.
+These rules must apply at every point in time for the user object.
+On the other hand is a user object only valid if it complies to these rules.
-These rules are called *invariants*, because they must be valid during the entire lifetime of the object.
+These rules are called *invariants* because they must be valid during the entire lifetime of the object.

 In a first step you have to consider which invariants your domain